robinsola/Poetry-App/README.md

-# Sonnet - Poetry app
+# Stanza - Poetry app
 ##### Robin Sola // June 2018
 ---
 ### Description
-A mobile app to find poems, using PoemDB.
+A mobile app to find poems, using PoemDB API.
 Search by theme, occasion, and/or author.
 Generate a random poem from the database.
 Save, store, and collect your favorite poems for easy access.

 ### Installation
 * Clone project folder in terminal: `$ git clone` repository url